-Dr. Gershburg is an assistant professor in the Department of Medical Microbiology, Immunology and Cell Biology at SIU School of Medicine and a member of the SIU Simmons Cancer Institute.
+Dr. Gershburg is an associate professor in the Department of Medical Microbiology, Immunology and Cell Biology at SIU School of Medicine and a member of the SIU Simmons Cancer Institute.
 Dr. Gershburg is a member of the American Society for Microbiology, International Association for Research on Epstein-Barr virus and Associated Diseases, and International Society of Antiviral Research.

 Education and Training:

 1998 - 2005 Postdoctoral training, Lineberger Comprehensive Cancer Center, University of North Carolina at Chapel Hill, Chapel Hill, NC

 1998 Ph.D. in Virology, Tel Aviv University, Ramat Aviv, Israel

 1992 M.S. in Microbiology, St. Petersburg State University, St. Petersburg, Russia

 2005 - 2007 Research Assistant Professor; Department of Microbiology and Immunology, University of North Carolina at Chapel Hill, Chapel Hill, NC

 2007 - Assistant Professor; Department of Medical Microbiology, Immunology and Cell Biology; Simmons Cancer Institute; Southern Illinois University School of Medicine, Springfield, IL

 Research Focus –